dottedmag/dottedmag.net/cv.md

 cross-compiling Debian packages in CI environment to repository manager) and was BDFLing it until it withered out.

-Also I've got the experience managing distributed team in addition to previous experince working in one.
+Also I've got the experience managing distributed team in addition to the previous experince working in one.

 ## [Parallels](https://parallels.com) (2004-2007)